Signs That You Will Be Denied for Disability SSDI

 Insufficient Medical Documentation

 The SSA’s Blue Book lists the conditions that may qualify applicants for SSDI.
 When applying for SSDI, you must provide substantial medical documentation showing a qualifying condition.
-You must also provide medical evidence showing your condition prevents you from working.
+You must also provide medical evidence showing your condition affects your ability to work.
 Medical evidence can take many forms, including:

 • General medical records